ideaconsult/Toxtree.js/README.md

 }
 ```

-The only properties that need more explanation are _location_, _accumulate_, _process_, _visibility_ and _render_.
+The properties that need more explanation are _location_, _accumulate_, _process_, _visibility_ and _render_.
 The first one is used to determine where in the data entry the value for this feature is stored and/or should be written.
 For example in those two:

 ```
 "http://www.opentox.org/api/1.1#CASRN" : { title: "CAS", location: "compound.cas"},
 "http://www.opentox.org/api/1.1#TradeName" : {title: "Trade Name", location: "compound.tradename"}
 ```

-this property shows that all features that are _sameAs_ **CASRN** (or **TradeName**) should location their values in `compound.cas`.
+This property shows that all features that are _sameAs_ **CASRN** (or **TradeName**) should location their values in `compound.cas`.
 This is the place that later the values will be searched too.
 The second property - `accumulate` determines whether such accumulation (via `fnAccumulate` function) should happen at all, or just the rendering engine will search for the value in the specified location.

 The third property - `process` is used during dataset pre-processing and is of form `function process(entry, featureId, features)` and is called for each feature in the set.

-The fourth one - `visibility` determines where this feature should be shown out: either on general tabs only (value of `main`); or only in detailed info tabs (value of `details`) or in both - value of `all` or missing.
+The fourth one - `visibility` determines where this feature should be shown out: either on general tabs only (value of `main`), or in detailed info tabs only (value of `details`), or in both - value of `all` or _undefined_, or not shown at all - `none`.

 The last property - `render` gives wider possibilities while preparing the table - it identifies a function of the following format: `function render(column, featureId)`, where _column_ is the column definition for this feature built so far (most probably - _sTitle_ put, etc.).
 This is dataTable column definition, that can be altered in any desired way, includin it's _mRender_ property.